ardacetinkaya/json-as-cv/README.md

 # json As CV

-This is a simple repository to create CV within just a _*.json_ file.
+This is a repository to create CV just with a _*.json_ file.
 Also it is a good start to learn React, some JavaScript and HTML.

 With a beneficial web application, this could be an solution for **"I want to learn programming but I don’t know where to start"** dilemma and also for your CV.